Make-School-Courses/WEB-1.0-Web-Foundations/assessment/REaDME.md

 Create five inputs each **with an associated label**.

-The three labels should be labeled:
+The five labels should be labeled:

 1. Font Size
 2. Font Family